Florida Holocaust Museum: Permanent collection

 The permanent collection of the Florida Holocaust Museum is housed on the first floor in an exhibit titled: "History, Heritage, and Hope".
 This exhibit features various artifacts from the period and takes the form of a self-guided audio tour through the history of the Holocaust beginning with the history of antisemitism and life before World War II, followed by the rise of Hitler, Nazis, and anti-Jewish legislation.
 The history of other victim groups, ghettos and rescue are shown as well.
-The exhibition culminates with sections about concentration camps and killing centers.
-The final area presented is 'Lessons for Today', where visitors learn about other genocides and acts of hatred occurring today.

 The centerpiece of the permanent collection is an actual box car #113 069-5 (from Gdynia, Poland) that transported victims of the Nazi regime to the concentration camps.
 It rests upon original track from the Treblinka Killing Center as a silent tribute to those murdered in the Holocaust.
-Notably, the collection of prolific artist and Holocaust survivor, Toby Knobel Fluek, was recently donated to the museum's permanent collection and is in the process of being processed by museum staff.
+The collection of artist and Holocaust survivor Toby Knobel Fluek is in the museum's permanent collection.

 Temporary exhibits

 On the second and third floors of the building, temporary exhibits are hosted with topics varying from artistic interpretations of the events of the Holocaust to informative exhibits which illuminate related topics, such as the Nuremberg Trials.
 The third floor also features a large open gallery in which lectures, presentations and events are held as well.
-One recent exhibition called "Operation Finale: The Capture and Trial of Adolf Eichmann", recounts the capturing of a Nazi criminal and it is the first to do so in the United States.
-It was curated by former Mossad agent, Avner Avraham, who retired from Israel's National Intelligence Agency.
-Another temporary exhibit features promoter Bill Graham who fled Nazis as a kid, and will run until 2019.
-A new exhibit will give guests a virtual tour of a concentration camp in Poland called 'The Last Goodbye', guided by a Holocaust survivor himself.
+Currently on display is the innovative, interactive exhibit, Dimensions in Testimony.
+This exhibit allows visitors to ask questions that prompt real-time responses from pre-recorded video interviews with Holocaust survivors.
+This pioneering project integrates advanced filming techniques, specialized display technologies and next generation natural language processing to create an interactive biography.
+Also on display is Matezevot for Everyday Use, an exhibit of photographs of tombstones marking Jewish graves.
+During the war, cemeteries were razed to make room for new buildings and courtyards, while the matezevot were repurposed to make items such as pavers, foundations, and grinding stones, many of them still bearing the Hebrew inscriptions that told the stories of the graves' deceased.
+A special exhibit, Humanity behind Barbed Wire, informs the visitor about a little known occurrence in Florida history, the internment of more than 10,000 German prisoners of war throughout the state, including McDill Air Force Base in Tampa.